1952 Summer Olympics: Rowing

 Rowers competed in seven sports from the 20th to the 23rd of July.
 The competition was held in Meilahti, as Taivallahti, where the canoeing competitions took place, was too open to the sea breeze.
 There were a total of 409 entrants from 33 countries.

 Representatives from fourteen countries won medals, and only American rowers won two gold medals.
 The youngest Olympic winner of the Games was seen in Rowing.
 In the coxswain duo, the French winning team included 14 years old Bernard Malivoire.

 Diving

 Diving competed in a total of four men's and women's events.
 The United States led the events, as nine of the 12 medals in the distribution went to the country.
 In addition to the United States, only France, Mexico and Germany won medals in the sport.
-Patricia McCormick won Olympic gold in the women from both the three-meter springboard and the ten-meter floor jump.
+Patricia McCormick won Olympic gold in the women's events from both the three-meter springboard and the ten-meter floor jump.